jesswhyte/borealis_dataverse_mcp/README.md

 - Geographic filters use the `fq` (filter query) parameter
 - Results are limited to 100 per request (Borealis API limit)
 - Metadata is retrieved in JSON-LD format and parsed for display
+- It uses MCP’s stdio transport, so it talks over standard input and output instead of using HTTP.
+It must be started by an MCP-compatible host (for example, Claude Desktop) and does not run as an HTTP server, so it cannot be started with uvicorn or opened in a browser.

 ## Known Limitations